DFHack/dfhack/Readme.rst

                  of item temperature is crossed in no more than specified number of frames when updating from the environment temperature.
 This reduces the time it takes for stable-temp to stop updates again when equilibrium is disturbed.
-:fix-dimensions: Fixes subtracting small amount of thread/cloth/liquid from a stack
-                 by splitting the stack and subtracting from the remaining single item.
-                 This is a necessary addition to the binary patch in bug 808.
 :advmode-contained: Works around bug 6202, i.e. custom reactions with container inputs
                     in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child